rancher/elemental-toolkit/docs/README.md

-The website content it is deployed automatically in the `gh-pages` branch by Github Actions, and no manual intevention is needed.
+The website content it is deployed automatically in the `gh-pages` branch by Github Actions, and no manual intervention is needed.

 ## Test your changes